-Volkswagen had to admit that they designed over 11 million of its vehicles to “beat” emission testing software.
+Volkswagen had to admit that it designed over 11 million of its vehicles to “beat” emission testing software.
 The vehicles were fitted with software that would sense the vehicle was being tested and change some of its equipment so the emissions were decreased.
 However, as long as the vehicles weren’t being tested, the software was off, leaving the vehicles to emit far more than the legal limit.
 Tests performed by the California Air Resources Board proved that the models were putting out nearly 40 times the allotted limit of emissions.

 Volkswagen has admitted that the cars were purposefully fitted with emission-testing software and have issued a recall for almost 600,000 vehicles in the United States.
-Eventually, Volkswagen will have to recall all of the international vehicles involved in this recall, which includes 11 million total vehicles.
+Eventually, Volkswagen will have to recall all of the international vehicles involved in this recall, which includes 11 million total cars.

 - 2009-2015 Volkswagen Jetta